Fitness marketing is a little bit different to marketing in other industries. It requires a unique approach in order to be successful…

 Tracking What Works

-The last piece of the marketing puzzle is to track your activities, so you know what works and what doesn’t.
-This enables you to decide which areas to double down on, and which to stop all together.
+The last piece of the fitness marketing puzzle is to track your activities, so you know what works and what doesn’t.
+This enables you to decide which areas to double down on, and which to stop altogether.

 In order to track your success, you first need to have a measurable goal.
 It’s another reason to set SMART objectives from the start.
-So if you’re aim was to generate a certain number of leads, then measure your activities against that outcome.
+So if you’re aim was to sell more gym memberships, then measure your activities against that outcome.

 If you’re doing digital activities like social media and online advertising, then it’s really easy to track your results.
 Most online platforms have built-in analytics or allow you to easily run reports.